If there’s any doubt about the condition of your house, double down and pay for a professional opinion.

 - Dust talcum powder between seams of creaky floorboards to quiet them.

 Waiting for the buyer to work through an independent home inspection could cause the deal to fall through.
-Even if you offer to fix a problem that comes up on the buyer’s inspection report, the home just doesn’t look as appealing anymore to some buyers, especially first-time ones who might be skittish.
+Even if you offer to fix a problem that arises on the buyer’s inspection report, skittish buyers may be hesitant to close the deal.